urban-plumber/urban-plumber.github.io/AU-Preston/plots/metrics/index.md

 ## Mean absolute error (MAE)

+**A single error metric cannot characterise the performance of a model.
+For analysis refer to the associated paper.**

 Order is based on the urban model classifications provided, nominally from simpler to more complex.

 ### <a name="swup"></a>SWup: Upwelling shortwave radiation